pkesist/buildpal/Documentation/building.rst

 .. note::

-    The first time you run this it will take a while, as BuildPal will download and build its dependencies.
+    First time installation will take a while, as BuildPal will download and build its dependencies.
 Subsequent builds will be *much* faster.

 Once this is done, the Manager can be run with::